 Questions About College

-You may think you have a good reason or two to not consider college.
+You may think you have a good reason or two to not continue your education after high school.
 If you have any of these concerns, see if the information below helps.

 - I can't afford it.
 Money and scholarships are available from the government to help you pay for school.
 Saving now helps too!